j0hnk1m/kaggle/README.md

 # kaggle

-A collection of kaggle challenges I attempted
+Just a collection of kaggle challenges I attempted